 Know exactly where your work receipts are at all times.
 Instantly find whiteboard brainstorming pics when you need them.
 And never lose another important business card in a coat pocket.
 When you use your phone as a PDF scanner, it’s easy to capture and upload important images and files to your Dropbox account.
-From there, Dropbox gives you smart naming and folder suggestions based on recent scans so you can organize your files intuitively.
+From there, Dropbox gives you smart naming and folder suggestions based on recent scans so you can organise your files intuitively.

-Scan documents into PDF files with a variety of filters in black and white, whiteboard, or original.
+Scan documents into PDF files with a variety of filters in black and white, whiteboard or original.
 Your scans are auto-detected so you can smart crop and rotate them, too.
 Turn PDFs into multiple-page documents simply by adding additional pages and reordering them as you see fit.
 And you can always retake a scan without having to start over.
 When you’re done, choose where in Dropbox you want to save your scans with smart naming and smart folder suggestions.

 Yes, scanned PDFs can be edited with the Adobe + Dropbox integration.
 You can open PDFs from your Dropbox account in Adobe on your desktop and from the Adobe mobile app.
 Any changes made to Adobe files stored in your Dropbox account will sync automatically.

-Yes, you can search for text in scanned PDFs if you store your files in a Dropbox Plus, Dropbox Professional, or Dropbox Business Advanced and Enterprise account.
+Yes, you can search for text in scanned PDFs if you store your files in a Dropbox Plus, Dropbox Professional or Dropbox Business Advanced and Enterprise account.
 Scanned PDFs for these accounts are automatically and securely scanned so you can search for the text found within them.

 Keep all your files safe with powerful online cloud storage